esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 10-no_more_js deletes all the regular files with a .js extention that are present in the current directory and all its subfolder
+File 11-directories counts the number of directories and sub-directories in the current directory